 Organisations must only assign certificates for jobs that are suitable for sponsorship and must ensure that their employees have the necessary qualifications.

-Failure to comply with your licence duties can result in Home Office enforcement action, including suspension or revocation of the licence.
+Failure to comply with your licence duties can result in Home Office enforcement action, including suspension or revocation of the licence, and impact your sponsored workers’ visas.

 Sponsor licence duties FAQs